 Economic Growth in Argentina

-Argentina's GDP growth from 2013-2022 was highly volatile, marked by economic recessions and brief recoveries.
+Argentina's GDP growth over the last decade was highly volatile, marked by economic recessions and brief recoveries.
 The economy faced significant contractions, particularly during periods of political uncertainty and fiscal imbalances.
 Inflation and currency devaluation further hampered growth, with a notable recession in 2018-2019.
 Despite some recovery attempts, the COVID-19 pandemic exacerbated the economic downturn.
-By 2022, Argentina was grappling with a stagnant economy, high inflation, and a challenging debt burden, reflecting deep-rooted structural issues and economic mismanagement.
+In 2023, Argentina had slipped back into contraction, weighed on by soaring inflation and drought crimping agricultural production.
+This recession continued into H1 2024, but by end-2024 the economy was in recovery mode as inflation and interest rates declined.

 Argentina GDP Chart